Nulll55/CIS407-Animal-counter/README.md

     @Override
     public void incrementCount() {
         count += 1;  // add 1 alligator

+        // Deduct one sheep if possible
-        // If any sheep exist, remove ONE if (sheep.getCount() > 0) {
+        if (sheep.getCount() > 0) {
             sheep.count -= 1;
         }

-        // Display message if alligators > sheep if (count > sheep.getCount()) {
+        // Message if alligators > sheep
+        if (count > sheep.getCount()) {
             JOptionPane.showMessageDialog(null,
                 "Please add more sheep for the hungry alligators");
         }

-        // If alligators drop to zero
-        if (count == 0) {
+        // Message if alligators = 0 (not normally triggered here, but included) if (count == 0) {
             JOptionPane.showMessageDialog(null,
                 "No alligators now so the sheep are safe");
         }
     }
 }
 ---Sheep.java(subclass)
 import javax.swing.JOptionPane;

-public class Sheep extends Animal implements Countable {
+public class Sheep extends Animal {

     public Sheep() {
         super();